Effeilo/ergonomize.css/documentation.md

 }
 ```

-Disable highlight on image when select and drag it with the mouse.
+Disables highlight on image when selecting and dragging it with the mouse.

 ```css
 /*